Skip to content

 How does Attribute Stock solve this?

-Attribute Stock extends WooCommerce's stock functionality by adding a few essential features like stock items that are separate from your product listings, allowing them to be used across multiple products.
-And stock multipliers that let you specify how much stock to deduct for each purchase of a product, variation, attribute term, or stock item.
+Attribute Stock extends WooCommerce's stock functionality by adding a few essential features like stock items based on attributes instead of product listings, allowing them to be used easily across multiple products.
+And versatile stock multipliers to control the amount of stock deducted for each purchase of a product, variation, attribute term, or stock item.

 Design principle